Evidence-Based Policing Matrix

 Location in the Matrix; Methodological Rigor; Outcome:

-Neighborhood; Focused; Proactive; Moderately Rigorous; Mixed findings
+Neighborhood; Focused; Proactive; Moderately Rigorous; Mixed effects

 What police practice or strategy was examined?